 Liquitex Pouring Medium

 This is one of the most popular mediums for pouring but it is a little bit expensive, especially if you are starting out.
 I find that it adds a glossy finish to the paint which means that you actually don’t need to enhance it with a gloss varnish if you don’t want to.
+Again, you can get this online in the UK and the US.

 Rubbing Alcohol

 Rubbing alcohol or isopropyl alcohol can also be used as an additive in small quantities, often with another pouring medium.
-I know in the UK this is not necessarily easy to find in shops so I have bought mine online and it is not too expensive:
+I know in the UK this is not necessarily easy to find in shops so I have bought mine online and it is not too expensive.

 Lazy Susan